 Understanding the underlying causes of AMR and HCAI, identifying the best methods to improve antimicrobial use, their potential impact and their cost-effectiveness

-The Unit is a partnership between Imperial College and Public Health England.
+The Unit is a partnership between Imperial College and UK Health Security Agency.
 It has been funded by NIHR for a further five-year term from 1 April 2020 and builds on an existing critical mass of research conducted between 01 April 2014 - 31 March 2020.

 The Unit’s current partners are:

 The National Institute for Health Research (NIHR) has funded the development of a number of Health Protection Research Units (HPRU) in key priority areas.
-These research units are collaborations between Universities, Public Health England (PHE) and other partner organisations and aim to provide centres of excellence in multi-disciplinary health protection research.
+These research units are collaborations between Universities, UK Health Security Agency (UK-HSA) and other partner organisations and aim to provide centres of excellence in multi-disciplinary health protection research.

 The NIHR HPRU in Healthcare Associated Infections (HCAI) and Antimicrobial Resistance (AMR) at Imperial College London, started on 1 April 2014 and has now renewed five-year funding from 1 April 2020.

 Our HPRU recognises the different skills required to address the threat of AMR and HCAIs, and it brings together researchers from a range of disciplines and professions (including doctors, engineers, epidemiologists, microbiolosts, pharmacists, behavioural scientists, economists, and nurses).
 Our approach to addressing HCAIs and AMR is via four complementary themes:

 - Practice, design and engineering